All Products

 Operation guide

-VPC firewall that is created for an Enterprise Edition transit router
+VPC firewall for an Enterprise Edition transit router

-• Traffic between VPCs in the same region
+• Traffic between multiple virtual private clouds (VPCs) in the same region

-• Traffic between cross-region VPCs that are connected by using an Enterprise Edition transit router
+• Traffic between multiple cross-region VPCs that are connected using an Enterprise Edition transit router (TR)

-• Traffic between a VPC and a virtual border router (VBR) or a data center
+• Traffic between a VPC and a virtual border router (VBR), which represents traffic between a VPC and a data center

 • Traffic between a VPC and a Cloud Connect Network (CCN) instance

-• Traffic between a VBR and a CCN instance
+• Traffic between a CCN instance and a VBR

 • Traffic between a VPC and a public VPN gateway

-This type of VPC firewall cannot protect traffic between CCN instances.
+Does not protect traffic between multiple CCN instances.

 Configure a VPC firewall for an Enterprise Edition transit router

-• Traffic between VPCs in the same region
+• Traffic between multiple virtual private clouds (VPCs) in the same region

-• Traffic between cross-region VPCs that are connected by using a Basic Edition transit router
+• Traffic between multiple cross-region VPCs that are connected using a Basic Edition transit router (TR)

-• Traffic between a VPC and a virtual border router (VBR) or a data center
+• Traffic between a VPC and a virtual border router (VBR), which represents traffic between a VPC and a data center

 • Traffic between a VPC and a Cloud Connect Network (CCN) instance

-• Traffic between a VBR and a CCN instance
+• Traffic between a CCN instance and a VBR

 Configure a VPC firewall for a Basic Edition transit router

-• Traffic between cross-region and cross-account VPCs that are connected by using an Express Connect circuit
+• Traffic between multiple cross-account and cross-region VPCs that are connected using an Express Connect circuit in virtual private cloud (VPC) mode

-• Traffic between a VPC and a VBR
+• Traffic between a VPC and a virtual border router (VBR)

 Note